 As the relevance of the placebo effect becomes more obvious, it's now assumed that many medical 'treatments' - ones to which the medical establishment can't assign any scientific basis - can nevertheless still be effective.
 It also throws into focus the idea that some medications which relieve symptoms might sometimes be acting via their 'placebo' routes rather than through chemical effects (for a well-known example, see)

-The effect is not restricted to drug treatments: increasing attention is being given to the placebo effect in surgical procedures.
+The placebo effect is not restricted to drug treatments: increasing attention is being given to its effect in surgical procedures.
 A 2014 paper published in the British Medical Journal found that :

 The study found that many (minor) routine surgical procedures often have little or no real medical effects, but are nonetheless effective because of their 'perceived' benefits.